 4. Jumping Rope [600 calories/hour]

-One of the most inexpensive, effective fitness tools you can have in your arsenal is a simple jump rope.
-Good old-fashioned jumping rope is a not only a calorie blaster but helps build bone density, strengthens your legs and makes your heart stronger.
+One of the best cardio exercises for weight loss is jumping rope!
+It’s not only a calorie blaster but helps build bone density, strengthens your legs and makes your heart stronger.
 According to WebMd you’d have to run an eight-minute mile to work off more calories than you can burn jumping rope.
 Worried about the impact of jumping?
 Peter Schulman, MD, professor of Cardiology/Pulmonary Medicine at the University of Connecticut Health Center in Farmington says that jumping rope is something that fit adults can add to their fitness routine.
 Done properly it is lower impact than running.

 HIIT, or “High Intensity Interval Training,” has grown by leaps and bounds over the last several years.
 What was once used to train only elite athletes is now mainstream and can be found in any gym and all over in online workouts!
 High intensity interval training comes in many forms, but the goal remains the same: go all-out with your highest intensity for a short interval, then take a brief recovery and do it again.
 These higher intensity periods increase the body’s need for oxygen, causing your system to search for that oxygen and therefore burn more fat than lower intensity training.